Shayrin2/Suzerain-DB/README.md

 I will provide a way for the full file to be downloaded; or I'll split the file in 90MB chunks with a script provided to reconstruct it as a single file.

+For legal reasons, I may also have to forgo this approach and instead opt to make a script which extracts the data directly from your game's folders.

+Otherwise, once the project is complete I am opened to hosting a permanent web-site instead of the "local" format.

 The file can be downloaded from here : https://fileport.io/k7vq6Y6MpLGV

 And must be placed inside of /data.